-Going Off Antidepressants During Pregnancy Is Not Without Risk — I'd Know
+Going Off Antidepressants During Pregnancy Is Risky — I'd Know

 When I found out I was pregnant, I quit my antidepressants.

 Since I’d started trying to conceive several months earlier, I’d been on a lower-than-usual dose of medication.
 I’d successfully managed my major depressive disorder with antidepressants and therapy for years, but I thought that going off Zoloft was the right choice for me.
 I believed this even though I’d just learned that children of mothers with untreated depression during pregnancy could be at greater risk for everything from irregular fetal heart rate to — gulp — increased criminality in later years, per a 2017 Neuroscience review.